Best gaming deals I’ve found for Black Friday 2024

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-With just days to go before the sale officially starts, Black Friday is your best chance to find discounts on everything from the Nintendo Switch, PlayStation 5 and Xbox Series X consoles, to the newest games, accessories and Game Pass subscriptions.
+Gaming Black Friday deals have been cropping up ahead of the big day itself (29 November), with huge discounts on everything from the Nintendo Switch, PlayStation 5 and Xbox Series X consoles to the latest games, accessories and Game Pass subscriptions.

-Sony and Microsoft both kicked off their official Black Friday sales last week, which have seen the PlayStation 5 fall to its lowest ever price and discounts on the Xbox Series S console.
-Retailers like Amazon, Currys and Argos have launched their own sales too, cutting prices on everything from gaming laptops to headsets and controllers.
+Sony and Microsoft both kicked off their official Black Friday sales last week, which saw the PlayStation 5 fall to its lowest ever price, as well as discounts on the Xbox Series S console.

+Meanwhile, retailers such as Amazon, Currys and Argos have kickstarted their own sales, slashing prices on everything from gaming laptops to headphones and VR headsets.

 Follow live: Black Friday 2024 live updates

-To help you find the very best offers, I’m rounding up all of the best Black Friday gaming deals below.
+To help wade through all the Black Friday discounts, I’m rounding up all of the best gaming deals below.
 I’ve covered the Black Friday sale for years and, as The Independent’s tech critic and resident gaming expert, I can spot a good discount from a dud.

-You’ll find even more deals in our dedicated guides, but for the best gaming discounts this Black Friday, keep reading.
+Our dedicated gaming guides will give you more details on various price drops but, for the best gaming discounts this Black Friday, keep scrolling.

 Best Black Friday gaming deals